ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 -   If the row is expanded and can be collapsed, pressing `ArrowLeft` will collapse the row
 -   If the row cannot be expanded (or is already expanded), pressing `ArrowRight` will move focus to the first cell
 -   If the row cannot be collapsed (or is already collapsed), pressing `ArrowLeft` does nothing
+-   Action menus: All cell action menu buttons for the given row will be visible

 When a cell is focused: